graphql/graphql-spec/spec/Section 3 -- Type System.md

 ```

 A field of an Object type may be a Scalar, Enum, another Object type, an
-Interface, or a Union.
-Additionally, it may be any wrapping type whose
+Interface, a Union, or an Intersection.
+Additionally, it may be any wrapping
-underlying base type is one of those five.
+type whose underlying base type is one of those five.

 For example, the `Person` type might include a `relationship`: